awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-export-endpoints.md

    Save the file as `trustpolicy.json`\.

-1. At the command line, navigate to the directory where `trustpolicy.json` is located\.
-Then type the following command to create a new role:
+1. By using the AWS CLI, navigate to the directory where the `trustpolicy.json` file is located\.
+Then enter the following command to create a new role:

    ```
    aws iam create-role --role-name s3ExportRole --assume-role-policy-document file://trustpolicy.json